guergana/r_e_m_o_t_e/docs/Pi_Setup.md

 `curl -o node-v10.17.0-linux-armv6l.tar.gz https://nodejs.org/dist/latest-v10.x/node-v10.17.0-linux-armv6l.tar.gz`

-or doing ssh into the pi and copying the files to the pi from the terminal of your computer:
+or if you are offline on the Pi, by doing ssh into the pi and copying the files to the pi from the terminal of your computer:

 `"C:\Program Files\PuTTY\pscp.exe" node-v10.17.0-linux-armv6l.tar.gz pi@192.168.4.1:/home/pi`